aliasrobotics/ros1_fuzzer/docs/source/usage.rst

 Fuzzer usage
 ============

-The fuzzer is able to work in a standalone manner, by calling it to fuzz a full message structure via CLI, or by designing custom tests tha fuzz or exclude different fields of the messages.
+The fuzzer works in a standalone manner, by calling it to fuzz a full message structure via CLI, or by designing custom tests that fuzz or exclude different fields of the messages.

 CLI Usage
 ---------

-The fuzzer can be directly invoked from command line.
+The fuzzer can be directly invoked from the command line.
 Ensure that the ROS workspace is sourced before proceeding.
 Message types follow the ROS naming scheme.

 .. code-block:: bash